Last Updated on

 The Yard Hostel Bangkok ($)

 The very definition of a poshtel (a posh hostel), the Yard really pushes the boundaries of what it means to offer budget accommodation.
-Sleek concrete walls converge on leafy gardens shaded by banana trees.
+Smooth concrete walls converge on leafy gardens shaded by banana trees.
 There are decking areas to chill on.
 The interiors ooze industrial-chic charm and minimalism.
 What’s more, the whole place is eco-centric, made from as much recycled material as possible.